Khigh Dhiegh: Career

 In the early 1930s, Dhiegh was asked by a customer at his mother's bookshop to understudy the role of a butler in Noël Coward's Design for Living, which led to his long career in acting, producing, and directing.

 Performance

 On Broadway, Dhiegh's credits include The Teahouse of the August Moon and Flower Drum Song.
-Off-Broadway, he received an Obie Award in 1961 for playing Schlink in In the Jungle of Cities.
+Off-Broadway, he received an Obie Award in 1961, for playing Schlink in In the Jungle of Cities.

 He also starred in the short-lived 1975 TV series Khan! as the title character.
 In 1988, he was featured as Four Finger Wu in James Clavell's Noble House television mini-series.

-In 1965, Dhiegh recorded and released an album on Folkways Records, entitled St. John of the Cross: Volume II, a collection of poems of St. John.
+In 1965, Dhiegh recorded and released an album on Folkways Records, entitled Poems of St. John of the Cross: Volume II, a collection of poems of St. John.

 Philosophy

 Besides his acting endeavors, Dhiegh was active in Taoist philosophy, writing a number of books on the subject, including The Eleventh Wing (ISBN 0-385-28371-7).
 Dhiegh credited his "life long dear friend Chao-Li Chi" with sparking his interest in the I Ching and Taoism, starting in 1935.
 In 1971, he founded the Taoist Sanctuary (now the Taoist Institute) in Hollywood, California.
 At the time, he was living in the San Fernando Valley.

 Dhiegh also had a doctorate in theology, and in his later years, was the rector for a Taoist sanctuary in Tempe, Arizona called 'Inner Truth Looking Place.'
 He held weekly services and sponsored many 'Tea Ceremonies' in the Phoenix metro area.
 Dhiegh picked up jewelry making as a hobby in the 1970s, later selling pieces to help support the sanctuary.
 One of his last interviews was on One World in 1990, where he presented the concept of World Citizenry and its benefit to mankind.
 Dhiegh's contributions to Taoism are discussed in some detail in the book Taoism for Dummies (John Wiley and Sons Canada, 2013).